comet-dot-photos/comet-dot-photos/docs/JOSS2025/paper.md

 # Additional information

-The `Comet.Photos` GitHub repository [@kurlander2025github] includes the source code, as well as a [user manual](https://github.com/comet-dot-photos/comet-dot-photos#user-manual), a [step-by-step example](https://github.com/comet-dot-photos/comet-dot-photos#step-by-step-example) of the program's use, [instructions for local installation](https://github.com/comet-dot-photos/comet-dot-photos#installation), a description of [the design, architecture, and implementation](https://github.com/comet-dot-photos/comet-dot-photos#design-architecture-and-implementation), and a discussion of [program performance](https://github.com/comet-dot-photos/comet-dot-photos#performance).
+The `Comet.Photos` GitHub repository [@kurlander2025github] includes the source code, as well as a [user manual](https://github.com/comet-dot-photos/comet-dot-photos#user-manual), a [step-by-step example](https://github.com/comet-dot-photos/comet-dot-photos#step-by-step-example) of the program's use, [instructions for local installation](https://github.com/comet-dot-photos/comet-dot-photos#installation) and [testing this installation](https://github.com/comet-dot-photos/comet-dot-photos#testing), a description of [the design, architecture, and implementation](https://github.com/comet-dot-photos/comet-dot-photos#design-architecture-and-implementation), and a discussion of [program performance](https://github.com/comet-dot-photos/comet-dot-photos#performance).

 # Acknowledgements